jhudsl/tidyversecourse/docs/02-get-data.md

 drive_upload(here::here("tidyverse.pptx"), type = "presentation")
 ```

 Files can be downloaded using the `drive_download()`function.
 Google file types need to be converted to a conventional file type.
-For example one might save a googlesheet file to a CSV file.
+For example one might save a Google Sheet file to a CSV file.
 This would download a file called tidyverse.csv to your project directory.
 This file could then be used in an analysis.

 ```r